 Moreover, as we’ll show, some careers do far more to improve lives than others, so it captures a really important difference between options.
 If some paths can do good equivalent to saving hundreds of lives, while others have little impact at all, that’s an important difference.

-But, the definition is also broad enough to cover many different ways to make the world a better place.
+But the definition is also broad enough to cover many different ways to make the world a better place.
 It’s even broad enough to cover environmental protection, since if we let the environment degrade, the future of civilisation might be threatened.
 In that way, protecting the environment improves lives.

 That said, the definition doesn’t include everything that might matter.
 You might think the environment deserves protection even if it doesn’t make people better off.
-Similarly, you might value things like justice and aesthetic beauty for their own sake.
+Similarly, you might value things like justice and aesthetic beauty for their own sakes.

 In practice, our readers value many different things.
 Our approach is to focus on how to improve lives, and then let people independently take account of what else they value.
-To make this easier, we try to highlight the main value judgments behind our work.
+To make this easier, we try to highlight the main value judgements behind our work.
 It turns out there’s a lot we can say about how to do good in general, despite all these differences.

-How to measure social impact?
+How can you measure social impact?

 So how can you improve lives with your career?